Carl-Firle/Aerosol_Study_Wind_Instruments/fig/Correlation Plots/Water Emission/#Description.md

-# Correlation Plot of Water Emission Rates
+# Correlation plots of water emission rates

 Water emission rates (unit: mg/s) from different tasks.
-Regression lines have slopes reported in the right corner.
+Regression lines have the slopes printed in the upper right corner.